vpn1997/2048-Ai/README.md

 ## Heuristics
-I have used score and penalty function.
+I have used score and penalty function.<br />
-A configuration Gets a high score if it follows snake line pattern.
+A configuration Gets a high score if it follows snake line pattern.<br />
-Weights are assigned to individual tiles.U can tweek them to get better results.
+Weights are assigned to individual tiles.U can tweek them to get better results.<br />
-Penalty is given if u have too many empty tiles.
+Penalty is given if u have too many empty tiles.<br />
 U can download the game interface from https://github.com/yangshun/2048-python.

 ### Future work